CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/create-organization.md

 > Some name are being reserved by CluedIn.
 For privacy reasons, this list is kept private.
 If you have trouble entering your name, contact CluedIn support.

+- 1. Enter your email
+- 2. You will receive an email with a link to create your user, click on that click
+- 3. Follow the process (pick org name, username, password, accept Terms)
+- 4. You will be redirect to the login, login and you are 'in'

+### SignUp with a script

+Execute the script `./createOrg.ps1` located to XXXXXXXX